Free Clinical Trauma Treatment — IDF Veterans and Beyond

 Language accessible

-Because ART does not rely heavily on verbal processing, Hebrew-speaking clients with basic English proficiency can benefit — removing a critical barrier for soldiers in the diaspora.
+Because ART does not rely heavily on verbal processing, Hebrew-speaking clients with basic English proficiency can benefit — reducing a significant barrier for soldiers in the diaspora.

 Addresses the full picture

-ART has been validated for PTSD, depression, anxiety, grief, and co-occurring substance use — the full complexity of what many veterans carry home from service.
+ART has shown significant symptom improvement across PTSD, depression, anxiety, grief, and co-occurring substance use — the full complexity of what many veterans carry home from service.

 Accelerated Resolution Therapy® and ART® are registered service marks of the Rosenzweig Center for Rapid Recovery (RCRR), used with permission.